vuejs/v2.vuejs.org/source/guide/application.md

 ## Routing

-For Single Page Applications, it is recommended to use the [offical vue-router library](https://github.com/vuejs/vue-router), which is now in technical preview.
+For Single Page Applications, it is recommended to use the [offical vue-router library](https://github.com/vuejs/vue-router), which is currently in technical preview.
 For more details, please refer to vue-router's [documentation](http://vuejs.github.io/vue-router/).

 If you just need some very simple routing logic, you can also implement it by manually listening on hashchange and utilizing a dynamic component: